jeremy-jos/CIFAR10_Project/README.md

     * Rectified Linear Unit (ReLU) activation
     * He uniform variance scaling initializer
     * padding to be sure that the shape of the outputs matches that of the inputs
+- a Batch Normalization layer to accelerate training process
 - a 2D Polling Layer that downscales the image by 2 horizontally and vertically
 - a Dropout Layer to add some regularization to the model.
 I added more dropout to the second block than to the first

 These blocks are followed by a classifier that is made of: